This is an update of a blog I wrote a while ago, the reason being more egg replacements are now available on our supermarket shelves.

 How to substitute

 Use 1/4 cup of puree to replace each egg.
-If you want an extra bit of rise then you can use 1/2 tsp of baking powder for each egg replaced.
+If you want an extra bit of rising then you can use 1/2 tsp of baking powder for each egg replaced.

 Flax and chia seeds